starchildluke/astro/src/content/posts/my-five-favourite-video-games-of-all-time.md

 ## Pokémon Gold/Silver (GBC, 2000)

 I didn't think anything could surpass Red/Blue/Yellow and then this came along.
 I was living in Atlanta when it came out but the buildup was amazing.
-They had display Gameboy Colors in Target and Walmart and I spent so much time on them.
+They had display Game Boy Colors in Target and Walmart and I spent so much time on them.
 The series introduced some important features that still hold true today: new regions, separation of Special into Special Attack and Special Defence, day and night, breeding, but most importantly, 100 new Pokémon.
 It has since been remade for the DS and will be re-released via the Nintendo 3DS Virtual Console on 22nd September.

 ## Championship Manager 01/02 (PC, 2001)